jamesjiadazhan/dietaryindex/README.md

 ## Overview
 ___

-**dietaryindex** is an R package that aims to provide streamlined methods for standardizing the definition of dietary patterns and assessing adherence to dietary patterns in epidemiologic and clinical studies, promoting precision nutrition.
+**dietaryindex** is an R package that provides user-friendly, streamlined methods for standardizing the compilation of dietary intake data into index-based dietary patterns to enable the assessment of adherence to these patterns in epidemiologic and clinical studies, promoting precision nutrition.

 As of version 1.0.2, the package supports the latest version of the Healthy Eating Index (HEI2020) for National Health and Nutrition Examination Survey (NHANES) data.
 NHANES data from 2005 to 2018 are compiled and available within the dietaryindex package.
 Data can be accessed with commands like `data("NHANES_20172018")` or `data("NHANES_20152016")`.
 Also, all NHANES functions allow users to enter the first day data, or the second day data, or first day + second day data and return the results accordingly.

 The **dietaryindex** package performs calculations in two steps:
-1. Compute the serving size of each food and nutrient category.
+1. Computation of the serving size of each food and nutrient category.
-2. Compute the individual dietary index using the serving size information.
+2. Computation of the individual dietary index using the serving size information.

 This package can calculate the following dietary pattern indexes:
 - Healthy Eating Index 2020 (HEI2020 & HEI-Toddlers-2020)